Stegiii/Stegiii/README.md

 # Hi there, I'm Stegiii! 👋

-## I'm a e-sport organisation manager and student!
+## I'm an e-sport organisation manager and student!

 - 🔭
 - 🌱